-Thoughtful reflection yields emotional and intellectual growth if you’re willing to evaluate, and reevaluate, who you are and what you’ve done in your life.
+Thoughtful reflection yields emotional and intellectual growth if you’re willing to evaluate who you are and what you’ve done in your life.
 Self-examination has the capacity to fuel a personal evolution.
 Our experiences may change us in a myriad of ways if we summon the courage inside to allow them.
 At times, my journey has been incredibly rewarding, but it has also presented challenges that have strengthened my resolve as I follow my path.
 I’m always searching for the lesson ensconced within an experience because doing so fosters the growth that I need to sustain myself.

 After accomplishing my goals as a high school social studies teacher, I completed a doctorate in political science to better understand how governing institutions function in our democratic republic.
 Many of the theoretical and empirical works that I’ve studied to date inform my classroom instruction.
-Moreover, a latent effect of my training is that it influences how I analyze news reports about major developments around the world.
+In addition, a latent effect of my training is that it influences how I analyze news reports about major developments around the world.
 While teaching is my chosen profession, I’m a human being who’s deeply concerned about the implications of political decisions and events that affect the human condition as we understand it in local, regional, national, and global contexts.

-Fully immersed in my fifth year of teaching at the college level, I find myself more passionate about education than I ever have been before.
+Fully immersed in my eighth year of teaching at the college level, I find myself more passionate about education than I ever have been before.
 This stage of my career began when I accepted a position that took me to a remote city on the Colorado River in the low desert of western Arizona.
 While there, I learned a great deal about my craft, organizational operation, and interpersonal relationships.
 Furthermore, I learned how they are all intertwined.
 The people we surround ourselves with at our place of employment are vital to our professional success and emotional well-being.
 Who we encounter throughout the day influence both our mindset and trajectory.
 I’m thankful for the valuable friendships that I cultivated during my time there.